michaelkrah/MBTA-bus-inequity-analysis/README.md

 ### Wait Time Data Processing and Modeling:
 *On average, how long does an individual have to wait for a bus (on time vs. delayed)?*

 Wait times between buses can be calculated using headways data.
 Headways measure the scheduled and actual time between buses at specific stops.
 [Key routes](https://en.wikipedia.org/wiki/MBTA_key_bus_routes#) are routes with strict headway goals that they are expected to maintain during rush periods.
 We plotted scheduled and expected headways to understand how delays impacted wait times for bus riders.
+Headway was calculated for just weekdays, as weekends have different required scheduling goals.

 ![Wait Times for Key Routes](assets/headway_average.png) *Average scheduled vs actual headway by route on weekdays for 2024 season.
 Peak weekday times at 7:00am - 9:30am and 4:00pm - 6:30pm*